 Either Basic or Enhanced 9-1-1 service is available to almost all subscribers in Canada.
-Most subscribers receive Enhanced 9-1-1 service, and Basic 9-1-1 is provided in Newfoundland and Labrador, and Yukon, where the 9-1-1 call centres have not yet been upgraded to receive Enhanced 9-1-1 information.
-Where 9-1-1 service in not available, such as in Nunavut and Northwest Territories, emergency services are contacted using a normal telephone number.
+Most subscribers receive Enhanced 9-1-1 service, and Basic 9-1-1 is provided in Newfoundland and Labrador, Yukon, and Northwest Territories where the 9-1-1 call centres have not yet been upgraded to receive Enhanced 9-1-1 information.
+Where 9-1-1 service in not available, such as in Nunavut, emergency services are contacted using a normal telephone number.

 9-1-1 services: Traditional wireline telephone, wireless and VoIP